luciovilla/notion-nextjs-blog/README.md

-# A Next.js, Notion API and Tailwind CSS starter blog template
+# A Next.js, Notion and Tailwind CSS starter blog template

-This is an open-source starter blog template that is statically generated with Next.js, content powered by the Notion API, styled with Tailwind CSS and deployed with Vercel.
+This is an open-source starter blog template that is statically generated with Next.js, content powered by Notion and styled with Tailwind CSS.

 *Still a work in progress.*

-**Live example hosted on Vercel**:
+**Live example hosted on Vercel**: [https://blog.luciovilla.com](https://blog.luciovilla.com)

 ## Getting Started